SamanthaSays/samanthasays.github.io/posts/_posts/2023-07-22-Channel Points.md

         Epic: 1350 XP</td>
     </tr><tr>
         <td>[Personality] Barter</td>
         <td>If you find yourself with an excess of Stamina, you can barter a large amount for a fair amount of XP.
-Definitely the easiest way to spend mass amounts of Stamina, but with minimal profits, it's not intended to be something that you save up for.</td>
+Definitely the easiest way to spend mass amounts of Stamina, but with minimal profits, it's not intended to be something that you save up for.<br>
+        Use the !barter command to see how many excellent deals you've had!</td>
         <td>5000 Stamina</td>
         <td>Approximately: 2500 XP</td>
     </tr>